lidofinance/lido-improvement-proposals/LIPS/lip-17.md

 - `RelayAdded` (once a relay was whitelisted)
 - `RelayRemoved` (once a previously whitelisted relay was removed)
 - `RelaysUpdated` (once whitelist version bumped)
+- `OwnerChanged` (once the owner is changed)
 - `ManagerChanged` (once management entity is assigned or dismissed)
+- `ERC20Recovered` (once some ERC-20 tokens successfully recovered)

 ### Permissions

-The contract has only one immutable owner set upon the deployment phase.
+The contract has a mutable owner set upon the deployment phase.
 It's presumed that the owner will be set to the [`Lido DAO Aragon Agent`](https://etherscan.io/address/0x3e40D73EB977Dc6a537aF587D48316feE66E9C8c) address.
+The owner can be changed by a call of `change_owner` only by the current owner.

-An additional `manager` is allowed to add or remove relays (initialy is set to zero address).
+An additional `manager` is allowed to add or remove relays (initially is set to zero address).
 Only the contract's owner is allowed to assign or dismiss `manager`.

 ## Specification